Northeast Wisconsin Veterinary Medical Association

 The series of images (below) help owners understand how a major maxillectomy (jaw surgery)

 How are oral tumors diagnosed and why is the diagnosis important?

 It is not possible to look at or to touch an oral mas and determine the diagnosis, prognosis or an appropriate treatment plan.

 Dr. Kressin's first goal is to establish the correct diagnosis.
 The diagnosis may eliminate your initial worry and fear!
 Dr. Kressin has worked with many pets that appeared to have severe life threatening oral tumors that were easily resolved or managed.
-Patients may have facial swellings, draining tracks, oral cysts or tissue growths that appear very bad and they are able to be treated.
+Patients may have facial swellings, draining tracts, oral cysts or tissue growths that appear very bad, but they are able to be treated.
 The correct diagnosis is very important!

 Why is staging of my pet's disease (oral tumor) useful?

 Staging of your pet's disease (oral tumor) is the evaluation of the extent of the tumor's local involvement, and the spread of tumor cells to distant areas.
 Blood tests, chest radiographs, lymph node samples (fine needle aspirates) and possibly, advanced imaging (CT or Cat Scans) may be used.
 Staging is useful in establishing the prognosis.
 Staging provides clues on what you may expect with the disease.

 What can you expect with oral and dental tumors?